Property Title Searches in California (CA)

 What Title Services are Included in a California Title Search?

-- Tax and assessment using the property’s parcel number
+- Tax and assessment details using the property’s parcel number

 - Ownership records via title deeds

-- Open deeds of trust and associated documents (including foreclosure documents, if applicable)
+- Open deeds of trust and associated documents (including any foreclosure documents)

-- Active judgments and liens that are filed in the county’s property records
+- Active judgments and liens filed in the county's property records

-- Any document filed within the scope of the search that affects the property
+- Any other documents filed that impact the property

 How Much is a Title Search in California?